 - Abstract: Natural language is hierarchically structured: smaller units (e.g., phrases) are nested within larger units (e.g., clauses).
-This is a strict hierarchy: when a larger constituent ends, all of the smaller constituents that are nested within it must also be closed.
+When a larger constituent ends, all of the smaller constituents that are nested within it must also be closed.
 While the standard LSTM architecture allows different neurons to track information at different time scales, it does not have an explicit bias towards modeling a hierarchy of constituents.
 This paper proposes to add such a constraint to the system by ``ordering'' the neurons; a vector of ``master'' input and forget gates ensure that when a given neuron is updated, all of the neurons that follow it in the ordering are also updated.
 Our novel RNN unit, ON-LSTM, achieves good performance on four different tasks: language modeling, unsupervised parsing, targeted syntactic evaluation, and logical inference.

 - Keywords: Deep Learning, Natural Language Processing, Recurrent Neural Networks, Language Modeling

 - TL;DR: We introduce a new inductive bias that integrates tree structures in recurrent neural networks.